pombredanne/cornae/_posts/2005-07-07-multi-lingual-websites-a-different-approach.markdown

 #### Internationalisation is not localisation

 Rob is a good friend of mine.
 He's American, lives in Amsterdam and English is his native tongue.
 All though he speaks adequate Dutch as well, it's understandable that he likes to read things in his own language.
-How annoying for him it must be to discover that every other time he visits a website of an international corporation with a .nl domain he is presented with Dutch language content.
+How annoying for him it must be to discover that every other time he visits a website of an international corporation with an .nl domain he is presented with Dutch language content.
 Even though his web browser is configured well, with English as his first language.

 For some obscure reason, a number of web builders assume that one who visits, for instance, a .nl domain, has Dutch as a first language.
 At the time of writing, a clear example is the website of Sony Ericsson.
 Sony Ericsson is a company that makes great phones, but learning more about their products can be a real pain if you don't fit exactly into one of their boxes.
 If you visit [sonyericsson.nl][9], you will only find Dutch language content.
 Even though most of their content, is available in English as well, but exclusively via the .co.uk domain.
 Not only is the whole search for the preferred language annoying, if you're interested in finding the nearest dealer or you want to know the local prices, visiting a foreign domain is also hardly helpful either.
 Unfortunately, Sony Ericsson is in good company, as other big names including: Microsoft, Siemens, Apple, Samsung, Motorola… — well, the list is infinitely long —, make the same mistake, by linking the language content to the domain only.